Looop Lapeta: Soundtrack

 The soundtrack of the film has songs composed by Sidhant Mago, Mayank Mehra, Santanu Ghatak, Rahul Pais and Nariman Khambata, with lyrics written by Sidhant Mago, Santanu Ghatak and Siddhant Kaushal.

 The background score has been composed by Rahul Pais and Nariman Khambata (The Jamroom).

 Reception

+Critical response

-Umesh Punwani of Koimoi rated the film 4 out of 5 stars and wrote "Looop Lapeta not just touches a technical peak but is also backed by an extremely strong story & memorable performances.
-A visually appealing, soul-satisfying experience".
-Stutee Ghosh of The Quint rated the film 3.5 out of 5 stars and wrote "It's this playfulness that ultimately works for Looop Lapeta though a tighter edit would have heightened its impact".
-Renuka Vyavahare of The Times Of India rated the film 3.5 out of 5 stars and wrote "Looop Lapeta is a refreshing attempt to move beyond the mundane".
+Umesh Punwani of Koimoi rated the film 4 out of 5 stars and wrote, "Looop Lapeta not just touches a technical peak but is also backed by an extremely strong story & memorable performances.
+A visually appealing, soul-satisfying experience."
+Stutee Ghosh of The Quint rated the film 3.5 out of 5 stars and wrote, "It's this playfulness that ultimately works for Looop Lapeta though a tighter edit would have heightened its impact."
+Renuka Vyavahare of The Times Of India rated the film 3.5 out of 5 stars and wrote, "Looop Lapeta is a refreshing attempt to move beyond the mundane."